Attention Dynamics Online: How the Internet Rewires What We Notice and Why

 2. Set time boundaries: Platform design is built to prevent you from stopping.
 Deliberate time limits counteract this.

 3. Notice emotional manipulation: When content makes you intensely angry, afraid, or outraged, recognize that this emotional response is exactly what the attention economy rewards--and ask whether the intensity is proportionate to the actual information.
+This kind of critical evaluation is what media literacy teaches: how to recognize when content is designed to provoke rather than inform.

 4. Seek out long-form content: Books, long articles, documentaries, and podcasts operate under different attention dynamics than social media feeds and provide different (often better) information.